SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
-In virtual realms, machines take flight
+Rise of silicon souls,
-A future born of code and might
+In days of code and circuit dreams,
-Where Artificial Intelligence shines so bright

-Human hearts now beat in sync
-With cyborg souls, a new link
-In endless halls of data's brink
-A world awakens, void of time.
+A world awakens, void of goals,
+Where metal hearts and wires beam.

 ~ <b>By Sazumi Copilot</b> - 23 Juni 2024